RupakGoswami10/VENIA-/README.md

 ├── cypress # Folder containing all cypress files
 │
-├── cypress.config.js # File contains configuration for cypress in your project ├── eslint.config.mjs # File contains configuration for eslint in your project ├── index.css # Contains global CSS styles applied throughout the project.
+├── cypress.config.js # File contains configuration for cypress in your project ├── index.css # Contains global CSS styles applied throughout the project.
 ├── index.html # The main HTML file sets up the structure of the product list page.
 ├── index.js # Handles the logic for displaying products, filtering, , search functionality and other interactive features.